MEMORIES FROM OUR TRIP TO OCEANIA / ASIA / SOUTH AMERICA AND AFRICA

 - Visiting a fishing village with shacks and hammocks

-- Seeing children get water by a well in the fishing village and eating small amounts of food
+- Seeing children get water by a well in the fishing village and eating small

 - The big fields of lotus flowers that we passed on our drive